Max Verstappen claims pole for Japanese Grand Prix as he bids to wrap up title

 The Dutchman will retain his title if he wins and takes the fastest lap in Sunday’s race and he gave himself the best chance of doing so by going quickest in qualifying.

-But it could have been a different story after Norris took evasive action having sped up to the back of a slower Verstappen as the pair prepared for their respective flying laps.
+But it could have been a different story after Norris took evasive action having sped up to the back of a slower Verstappen as the pair prepared for their respective flying laps; Norris called for Verstappen to be given a penalty afterwards but the Dutchman was handed a reprimand by the stewards and keeps his pole position.

 “But if he had just a bit more respect for me, because everyone is anyway lining up and I don’t think anyone is trying to pass into that last chicane, so by trying to pass me you create that kind of thing.”

-Red Bull team principal Christian Horner was also unhappy with the move made by Norris, with the two drivers under investigation for the incident.
+Red Bull team principal Christian Horner was also unhappy with the move made by Norris, while the decision was still under investigation by the stewards.

 “They are all doing different things on the out lap and I can only assume that Lando wanted to blitz it into 130R and the chicane.”